 Macquarie 50th Anniversary Award

-The Macquarie 50th Anniversary Award funding will enable the World Mosquito Program to expand to more than 20 countries and inspire development on an even larger scale, accelerating the program to reach its goal of protecting 100 million people by 2023.
-The funding will also drive efficiencies in the delivery of the intervention so it will be cost saving for governments to implement in the future.
+The Macquarie 50th Anniversary Award funding is enabling the World Mosquito Program (WMP) to reach more countries and work toward its vision of a world where everyone can live a healthy life – free from the fear and suffering caused by mosquito-borne diseases like dengue, Zika, chikungunya and yellow fever.
+The funding is also driving efficiencies in the delivery of the intervention so it will be cost saving for governments to implement in the future.

 of the world’s population live in areas vulnerable to devastating mosquito-borne diseases

 will be reached using the Macquarie 50th Anniversary Award funding

 Monash University’s World Mosquito Program takes a bold approach to protect global communities from mosquito-borne diseases.
 In this video we hear from Ms Bani, who has championed the program’s life-changing work in her own community in Kricak Village, Indonesia.